pwsafe/pwsafe/README.txt

 Shapiro.
 Karel (Karlo) Van der Gucht also contributed some of the password policy code and some GUI improvements for 1.92.
 - Emilijan Mirceski did the new graphics for 2.0.
-- Maxim Tikhonov translated the online help to Russian.
+- Maxim Tikhonov translated the first online help to Russian.
 - Thanks to the PasswordSafe developer's mailing list for help in nailing down the new 3.x file format.
 - Many, many new features in 3.0 have been implemented by DK.